 The Frankish Castle Ruins

-Remains of the Castle in the Old part of Parikia
+Remains of the Castle

 Not much remains today from the castle built by Duke Sanoudos in the 13th century but it is a beautiful stroll on this side of Parikia and you can still see a tower and a couple of marble walls.
 The marble walls come from the ancient Greek temples that used to stand in the area which is a huge pity.
-You will find it near the Old Town of Parikia.
+You will find it near the Old Town.

 Explore Naoussa, Paros Chic Seaside Resort

 Naousa, the most beautiful town in Paros, is located on the north of the island, 9 km from Parikia.
-Naousa is a traditionally looking Cycladic town with lovely cobblestone alleys, bougainvillea-laden whitewashed houses, top-tier stylish restaurants and bars, galleries, and beautiful churches.
+It is a traditionally looking Cycladic town with lovely cobblestone alleys, bougainvillea-laden whitewashed houses, top-tier stylish restaurants and bars, galleries, and beautiful churches.

-Naousa small port
+Naousa small port with many fishing boats docked.

 One of the best things to do in Naousa is to spend time at its small, rectangular, gorgeous port, usually full of colorful fish boats.
 At the end of the port stands the impressive half-sunken Venetian Castle built in the 14th century, a fantastic point to watch the dazzling sunset in Paros.

-Naoussa Port in Paros Greece
+Naoussa Port

-Naoussa Port in Paros Greece
+Naousa Port in Paros Greece

 If you are looking for luxury hotels, top-notch restaurants, nightlife parties, and posh boutiques, you will find them all in Naousa.